harodggg/jam/graypaper-cn.md

 [^9]: This is three fewer than risc-v’s 16, however the amount that program code output by compilers uses is 13 since two are reserved for operating system use and the third is fixed as zero
 [^10]: Technically there is some small assumption of state, namely that some modestly recent instance of each service’s preimages.
 The specifics of this are discussed in section 13.2.
 [^11]: This is a “soft” implication since there is no consequence on-chain if dishonestly reported.
 For more information on this implication see section 13.4.
+[^12]: The latest “proto-danksharding” changes allow it to accept 87.3kb/s in committed-to data though this is not directly available within state, so we exclude it from this illustration, though including it with the input data would change the results little
+[^13]: This is detailed at https://hackmd.io/@XXX9CM1uSSCWVNFRYaSB5g/HJarTUhJA and intended to be updated as we get more information
+[^14]: It is conservative since we don’t take into account that the source code was originally compiled into evm code and thus the pvm machine code will replicate architectural artifacts and thus is very likely to be pessimistic.
+As an example, all arithmetic operations in evm are 256-bit and 32-bit native pvm is being forced to honor this even if the source code only actually required 32-bit values.
+[^15]: We speculate that the substantial range could possibly be caused in part by the major architectural differences between the evm is a typical modern hardware.